-Earn 100,000 bonus points and a free night each year with the Marriott Boundless credit card | CNN Underscored
+How to earn three free nights with the Marriott Boundless credit card | CNN Underscored

 CNN Underscored reviews financial products such as credit cards and bank accounts based on their overall value, but does not review all financial companies or all available financial offers.
 We may receive compensation for sending traffic to partner sites, such as CreditCards.com, and this compensation may impact how and where links appear on this site.
 Terms apply to American Express benefits and offers.
 Enrollment may be required for select American Express benefits and offers.
 Visit americanexpress.com to learn more.

-Our quick take: The Marriott Bonvoy Boundless Credit Card offers a generous sign-up bonus and a high earning rate on Marriott stays, along with a free night at each anniversary starting with the second year you have the card, which can easily make the card pay for itself.
+Our quick take: The Marriott Bonvoy Boundless® Credit Card offers a generous sign-up bonus and a high earning rate on Marriott stays, along with a free night as part of the bonus and another one at each anniversary starting with the second year you have the card, which can easily make the card pay for itself.

 Pros: